oxinabox/oxinabox.github.io/_posts/2020-02-09-whycompositionaljulia.md

 ## It is good to invent new languages

 People need to invent new languages.
-Its a good time to be inventing new languages.
+It's a good time to be inventing new languages.
 It's good for the world.
 It's good for me because I like cool new things.

-I’ld just really like those new languages to please have:
+I’d just really like those new languages to please have:
  - multiple dispatch, to:
      - allow for extension via what ever special case is needed (E.g. a Duck will lead a baby duck to water, but will abandon a baby swan)
      - Including allowing domain knowedge to be added (Like the matrix multiplication examples)